WebClub-NITK/Hacktoberfest-2k20/README.md

+**NOTE**: Pull Requests will be approved and merged from 4th October onwards.

 # Hacktoberfest 2020
 [Hacktoberfest](https://hacktoberfest.digitalocean.com/) is a month-long celebration of open source software run by DigitalOcean in partnership with Dev and Intel.